 Most patients present with acute suprapubic pain and an inability to micturate (urinate), as mentioned above.
 A man with AUR also has a palpable distended bladder with suprapubic tenderness.
 The term suprapubic refers to the lower abdominal area which holds the urinary bladder.

 The condition can be life-threatening.
-If you experience the inability to urinate followed by other symptoms described above, you should seek emergency medical treatment right away.
+So, if you experience the inability to urinate followed by other symptoms described above, you should seek emergency medical treatment right away.
 The healthcare professional will perform a physical exam and ask about symptoms and health status.
 Based on your answer, they will conclude BPH is the underlying cause (in case you’re seeing a different doctor than your regular healthcare provider).
 They may also perform a post-void bedside bladder scan to show the volume of retained urine and confirm their diagnosis.

 Patients with acute urinary retention usually need immediate urethral catheterization.
 Management of this complication also involves treating the underlying cause accordingly.
 In this case, the doctor will assess your BPH and recommend the most suitable treatment approach to avoid this complication.